mulr/maltr/README.md

 # maltr

-Our app will complement micro breweries' marketing strategy by giving their clients a tool to search for additional local sellers of their favorite brews.
+Our app will complement micro breweries's marketing strategy by giving their clients a tool to search for additional local sellers of their favorite brews.

 Once subscribed, sellers' locations will populate on a map, along